aff3ct/MIPP/README.md

 ## Purpose

 MIPP is a portable and Open-source wrapper (MIT license) for vector intrinsic functions (SIMD) written in C++11.
-It works for SSE, AVX and ARM NEON instructions.
+It works for SSE, AVX, AVX512 and ARM NEON instructions.
 MIPP wrapper supports simple/double precision floating-point numbers and also signed integer arithmetic (32-bit, 16-bit and 8-bit).
-On ARM NEON instructions the wrapper supports only simple precision floating-point numbers.

 With the MIPP wrapper you do not need to write a specific intrinsic code anymore.
 Just use provided functions and the wrapper will automatically generates the right intrisic calls for your specific architecture.